intel-lab-lkp/linux/Documentation/core-api/xarray.rst

 to turn a tagged entry back into an untagged pointer and xa_pointer_tag() to retrieve the tag of an entry.
-Tagged pointers use the same bits that are used to distinguish value entries from normal pointers, so you must decide whether they want to store value entries or tagged pointers in any particular XArray.
+Tagged pointers use the same bits that are used to distinguish value entries from normal pointers, so you must decide whether use want to store value entries or tagged pointers in any particular XArray.

 The XArray does not support storing IS_ERR() pointers as some conflict with value entries or internal entries.